inbarraz/greaseweazle/README.md

 For a meaningful test, put a **known-good, standard IBM PC MFM formatted floppy** in the drive, ideally one written on a drive known to be in good order.
-A clean full-count read (here `S9/9`) with `OT NO` is then unambiguous confirmation that the drive under test is reading correctly, and anything worse points at the drive or disk you are checking rather than at the reference disk.
+A clean full-count read of a double density MFM disk (here `S9/9`) with `OT NO` is then unambiguous confirmation that the drive under test is reading correctly, and anything worse points at the drive or disk you are checking rather than at the reference disk.

 ### Usage

 ```
-gw diag --rate 500 [options]
+gw-diag --rate 500 [options]
 ```

 `--rate` (data rate in kbps) is required.
 The rest have sensible defaults.